panaitescu-paul/Music-Shop-Platform-PHP-2021/README.md

 # WAD-Mandatory-Assignment-2
 # Music Shop

-Platform where you can search your favourite music and purchase songs that you like.
+Music Shop is a platform where you can search your favourite music and purchase songs that you like.

 **The application’s architecture is divided into a Backend that serves database information in a RESTful API, and a Frontend that consumes this information using Ajax calls.**

 ## API Documentation